 - System shutdowns in a controlled manner

-- Engine determines it wants to dehydrate
+- The engine determines it wants to dehydrate

-- Atomic or long running transactional scope ends
+- Atomic or long-running transactional scope ends

 - At debugging breakpoints

 - Execution of other orchestrations through the Start Orchestration shape

 - At the Send shape (but not atomic)

 38. What Biztalk Provides?

 Answer: BizTalk provides cost savings when used in internal IT projects and can be used in externally focused solutions too.

 39. What Is The Difference Between Distinguished Field And Promoted Property?

 - Promoted properties can be accessed in Orchestrations, ports, pipelines, schemas.